ArchipelagoMW/Archipelago/docs/world api.md

 * additions to the regions list: at least one called "Menu"
 * locations placed inside those regions
 * a `def create_item(self, item: str) -> MyGameItem` to create any item on demand
-* applying `self.multiworld.push_precollected` for world defined start inventory
+* applying `self.multiworld.push_precollected` for world-defined start inventory

 In addition, the following methods can be implemented and are called in this order during generation:

-* `stage_assert_generate(cls, multiworld: MultiWorld)` is a class method called at the start of generation to check the existence of prerequisite files, usually a ROM for games which require one.
+* `stage_assert_generate(cls, multiworld: MultiWorld)`
+  a class method called at the start of generation to check for the existence of prerequisite files, usually a ROM for games which require one.
 * `generate_early(self)`
   called per player before any items or locations are created.
 You can set properties on your world here.
 Already has access to player options and RNG.
-This is the earliest step where the world should start setting up for the current multiworld, as any steps before this the multiworld itself is still getting set up.
+This is the earliest step where the world should start setting up for the current multiworld, as the multiworld itself is still setting up before this point.
 * `create_regions(self)`
   called to place player's regions and their locations into the MultiWorld's regions list.
   If it's hard to separate, this can be done during `generate_early` or `create_items` as well.